 `.github/workflows/release.yml` is triggered by the `CI` workflow completing on `main`.
 When CI's conclusion is `success`, it:

-4. Tags `X.Y.Z` (bare numeric, matching the established tag convention), pushes the bump commit and tag under the org GitHub App identity, and creates a GitHub Release with a bucketed changelog (Breaking / Features / Fixes / Internals / Other) — so reading the Release page reveals at a glance why the bump was a major / minor / patch.
+3. Tags `X.Y.Z` (bare numeric, matching the established tag convention), pushes the tag, and creates a GitHub Release with a bucketed changelog (Breaking / Features / Fixes / Internals / Other).

-To trigger a release, merge the rolling sync PR into `main`.
+To trigger a release, merge `staging` into `main`.
 CI runs on the merged commit; once green, `release.yml` fires.

 Links